Mohd Isam Mohd Isa

-Mohd Isam bin Mohd Isa (محمد عصام محمد عيسى, /ms/; born 3 January 1969) is a Malaysian politician who has served as the Member of Parliament (MP) for Tampin since November 2022.
+Mohd Isam bin Mohd Isa (محمد عصام محمد عيسى, /ms/) is a Malaysian politician who has served as the Member of Parliament (MP) for Tampin since November 2022.
 He served as Member of the Negeri Sembilan State Legislative Assembly (MLA) for Gemencheh from May 2018 to August 2023.
 He is a member and Division Chief of Tampin of the United Malays National Organisation (UMNO), a component party of the Barisan Nasional (BN) coalition.

 Early life and education

 Mohd Isam was born in Gemencheh, Negeri Sembilan and grew up in the state for most of his life.
-He holds various certificate in civil engineering such as a diploma from Politeknik Port Dickson and a certificate from Politeknik Sultan Haji Ahmad Shah.
-He eventually continued his studies at the University of Technology Malaysia where he graduated with a bachelor's degree in engineering.
+He holds various certificate in civil engineering such as a diploma from Politeknik Port Dickson and a certificate from Politeknik Sultan Haji Ahmad Shah, Kuantan, Pahang.
+He eventually continued his studies at the University of Technology Malaysia, Skudai, Johor where he graduated with a bachelor's degree in engineering.

 Political career

 Member of the Negeri Sembilan State Legislative Assembly (2018–2023)

 In the 2018 Negeri Sembilan state election, Mohd Isam was nominated by BN to contest for the Gemencheh state seat in his electoral debut.
 He won the seat and was elected to the Negeri Sembilan State Legislative Assembly as the Gemencheh MLA.

 In the 2023 Negeri Sembilan state election, Mohd Isam was not renominated to contest and defend the Gemencheh seat.